dneuge/xplane-misc-lua-scripts/Documentation/reality-check.md

  - *1/frametime* is also referred to as *Inverse Frame Time* or *IFT* and is an indication of the frame rate determined by dividing a second by the time it took each single frame to be calculated.
 The number after *frametime* is just an indication of the currently selected frame time source (only useful to developers).
 Time dilation is believed to affect frames below 20 IFT.
 This should roughly be what is usually known as "FPS".
  - *#frames/sec* is another way of calculating the frame rate and takes "FPS" literal as it is the number of frames seen in a record, normalized to a period of 1.0 seconds.
 It will most-likely not match what's known as "FPS" but if the value drops 20 it will be a pretty good guarantee that time dilation is causing some error.
  - *GS factor* shows the factor of your indicated ground speed compared to your actual change in position as observed outside your simulator.
-A value of 1.0 indicates no time dilation (your externally perceived position/speed matched what is indicated in your simulator).
+A value of 1.0 indicates no time dilation or acceleration (your externally perceived position/speed matched what is indicated in your simulator).
 Lower values mean that, when using a real-time clock, you are moving at a slower speed than indicated in your aircraft's avionics.
+Higher values indicate that you appear to be affected by some sort of time acceleration.
+Note that very small deviations such as 0.99 or 1.01 (each meaning you are 1% off real time) are most-likely just calculation errors.
+In general, small deviations cannot be noticed by external observers such as other pilots or controllers in a networked environment so there is no need to be alarmed by small fluctuations.
  - *GS ind min* (short for "indicated minimum") is the indicated ground speed as displayed in your simulator/avionics.
 Only the minimum observed per record is taken into consideration.
  - *GS ext pcvd* (short for "externally perceived") is the ground speed based on your system's real-time clock, calculated using the distance covered between two records.
-If it is lower than your indicated minimum ground speed, time dilation is most-likely in effect and results in a distance error growing over time.
-The value may exceed the indicated minimum ground speed as it is the average ground speed over the record time window (~1 second) instead of the minimum of the same time period.
+If it is lower than your indicated minimum ground speed, time dilation is most-likely in effect.
+If time is either dilated or accelerated the distance error will grow over time.
+Note that even when running completely at real-time this value may deviate (and exceed) from the indicated minimum ground speed as it is the average ground speed over the record time window (~1 second) instead of the minimum of the same time period.

 Next, you see some values calculated from inverse frame time (IFT or "FPS"; only data from observed moving time window of up to 30 seconds is used):